 After the Lott scandal, the CCC essentially abandoned its longstanding attempts to portray itself as a mainstream conservative organization.
 Baum, who as late as 2001 was telling reporters that the council was "not anti-black" or "anti-anything," went on to preside over an organization that did not hesitate to publish screeds calling blacks "a retrograde species of humanity" or to post pictures on its website of alleged black criminals and terrorists over a headline reading, "Is the face of DEATH black after all?"

-Since 1995, Baum and his local St. Louis chapter leader Earl Holt have had a radio show, "Right at Night," on WGNU-AM in that Missouri city.
-As the CCC has moved further to the right, the radio show has reflected the group's radicalization.
+Starting in 1995, Baum and his local St. Louis chapter leader Earl Holt had a radio show, "Right at Night," on WGNU-AM in that Missouri city.
+As the CCC moved further to the right, the radio show reflected the group's radicalization.
 For example, Holt got into hot water in 2003 after attacking an anti-racist as a "nigger lover" in an E-mail later made public.
 Holt was "called on the carpet" by the station (not by Baum) but not kicked off the air.

 After a 2004 exposé by the Intelligence Report showed that dozens of state and even national politicians, predominantly Republicans from Mississippi, were still speaking to the group even after they were asked to stop in 1998 by the GOP, most political pandering to the CCC ended.
-The CCC's in-house newsletter, Citizens Informer, has since run very few reports of elected officials speaking to the council.
-In recent years, Baum has mostly lobbied racists and other extremists to join the CCC, particularly at the semiannual meetings of the anti-black group, American Renaissance, having given up on the political class.
+Unlike in prior years, the CCC's tabloid newspaper, Citizens Informer, basically stopped running mentions of elected officials speaking to council gatherings — the group had simply become too toxic for politicians to be publicly associated with it, even if some remained sympathetic to its goals.
+As a result, Baum began increasingly urging open racists and other unapologetic extremists to join the CCC, particularly at the semi-annual meetings of another anti-black hate group, American Renaissance.

-Most recently, the CCC has taken on new life as it turns its attention from traditional issues like busing and affirmative action to strident attacks on non-white immigration — a shift that is reflected clearly in the pages of the Citizens Informer.
-Baum's role has somewhat diminished since 2006, possibly due to health problems.
+The CCC also took on new life as it turned its attention from traditional issues like busing and affirmative action to strident attacks on non-white immigration — a shift reflected clearly in the pages of the Citizens Informer.